Homestyle Chicken and Noodles is hearty, cozy, and perfect for a blustery fall or winter evening!

 Wait, do you hear that?
 Oh, right, it’s just the collective snores of hundreds of readers.

-Anyways!
+Anyway!
 Since there’s talk of this storm being pretty nasty, with blizzard-like winds and enough snow to finally shake a stick at, I thought I’d whip up a cozy meal to hunker down with over the next couple of days: Homestyle Chicken & Noodles.

 Oh yes!
 Channel your inner lunch lady, and whip up a batch of this thick, creamy, and filling comfort food, chock full of veggies, and one of my favorite ingredients – frozen egg noodles – which turn plump and chewy as they cook.
 The whole family will love this one!